Vansh-Bh/NewsApp/README.md

-Hey This is just a small News App which consists of basic features such as sorting news based on categories and headlines are displayed on main page
+This is just a small News App that consists of basic features such as sorting news based on categories and headlines displayed on the main page
-YOu can also bookmark articles for future reference
+You can also bookmark articles for future reference